Electric Vehicles In Mexico

 Mexico's Manufacturing Potential for Electric Vehicles

 Major automotive companies are looking to Mexico to expand their EV manufacturing potential.
-Stellantis NV, owner of the brands Jeep, Peugeot and Ram, is planning to renovate its plant in Saltillo, Coahuila to construct EVs.
-Located around 200 miles from the Texas border, the factory provides the ideal site for EV exports.
-Stellantis is currently deciding whether to invest in EV production in this location or, instead, at its Mexico State or Sonora facilities.
+Stellantis NV, owner of the brands Jeep, Peugeot, and Ram, is planning to renovate its plant in Saltillo, Coahuila, to construct EVs.
+Located about 200 miles from the Texas border, the factory is an ideal site for EV exports.
+Stellantis is currently deciding whether to invest in EV production at this location or instead at its Mexico State or Sonora facilities.

-It’s not just foreign companies that are investing in Mexico’s EV market as national companies are looking to develop electric cars of their own.
-Zacua, the country’s first electric car brand, was founded in 2017 by Jorge Martínez, a major in Mexico’s car parking sector.
+It's not just foreign companies investing in Mexico's EV market; national companies are also looking to develop electric cars of their own.
+Zacua, the country's first electric car brand, was founded in 2017 by Jorge Martínez, a major in Mexico's car parking sector.
 In 2018, the company opened its first manufacturing facility in Puebla state, developing two EV models – the MX2 and MX3.
 Prices for the two cars start at $30,500, with subsidies of around $2,500 offered to consumers.

-Zacua’s EVs have a range of around 160 km, with batteries designed to last for 3,000 full charge cycles, giving users around eight years of battery life.
-Martínez has faced major challenges in getting Zacua off the ground, competing with well-known automakers for its share of the Mexican EV market.
+Zacua's EVs have a range of around 160 km, with batteries designed to last 3,000 complete charge cycles, giving users around 8 years of battery life.
+Martínez has faced significant challenges in getting Zacua off the ground, competing with well-known automakers for a share of Mexico's EV market.

 Our Outlook

-Mexico’s EV market is growing at a steady rate, and we believe its strong automotive manufacturing industry makes it well-positioned to become an EV production hub.
+Mexico's EV market is growing steadily, and its strong automotive manufacturing industry positions it well to become an EV production hub.
 In addition, concerns around air pollution and carbon emissions mean that a shift to EVs, both for consumer vehicles and public transport, is likely to see robust growth over the next decade.